marco-interact/metroa-demo/COLMAP_UTILS_SETUP.md

 ## Integration Notes

-- The `colmap_utils` directory is at the project root
+- The `colmap_utils` directory is a git submodule at the project root
 - Scripts can be run directly: `python colmap_utils/reconstruct_from_known_poses.py --help`
 - Utils can be imported in Python code: `from colmap_utils.utils import colmap_utils`
 - Compatible with existing COLMAP installation